syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 The Essential PDF allows you to add a [digital signature](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/digital-signature-pdf) to the PDF document.
 To add a digital signature, you need a certificate with private keys.
 The Essential PDF provides support for digital signature by using the PFX files, Hardware Security Module (HSM), Online Certificate Status Protocol (OCSP), Certificate Revocation List (CRL), Windows Certificate Store, and supports signatures using the Elliptic Curve Digital Signature Algorithm (ECDSA).

-The following code example explains how to add a digital signature to the PDF document.
+The following code example explains how to add a digital signature to the PDF document by using [PdfCertificate](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfCertificate.html) class.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}

 //Creates a new PDF document
 PdfDocument document = new PdfDocument();
 //Adds a new page
 PdfPageBase page = document.Pages.Add();
+//Create PDF graphics for the page
 PdfGraphics graphics = page.Graphics;

 //Creates a certificate instance from PFX file with private key PdfCertificate pdfCert = new PdfCertificate(@"PDF.pfx", "password123");
 //Creates a digital signature
 PdfSignature signature = new PdfSignature(document, page, pdfCert, "Signature");
 //Sets an image for signature field
 PdfBitmap signatureImage = new PdfBitmap(@"signature.jpg");
 //Sets signature information
 signature.Bounds = new RectangleF(new PointF(0, 0), signatureImage.PhysicalDimension);
 signature.ContactInfo = "johndoe@owned.us";
 signature.LocationInfo = "Honolulu, Hawaii";
 signature.Reason = "I am author of this document.";
 //Draws the signature image
 graphics.DrawImage(signatureImage, 0, 0);